 What you need

-To share content with AirDrop, both people need one of these devices using iOS 7 or later, or a Mac with OS X Yosemite:
+To share content with AirDrop, both people need one of these devices using iOS 7 or later, or a Mac with OS X Yosemite or later:

 - iPhone 5 or later

 You also need to turn on Wi-Fi and Bluetooth.
-If you want to share with your contacts, sign in to your iCloud account.
+If you want to share with your contacts, sign in to iCloud.

 Learn more about using AirDrop to share with people using a Mac with Yosemite.